-Officials: Several officers injured in Houston shooting
+Houston police say 5 officers injured in shooting

-HOUSTON (AP) — Officials say at least three Houston police officers have been wounded in a shooting.
+HOUSTON (AP) — Five Houston officers were injured during a shooting Monday and have been taken to a hospital, police said.

-In a tweet, Houston police say the officers were “struck with gunfire following an encounter with a suspect” Monday afternoon in a neighborhood in southeast Houston.
+In a tweet, Houston police said the officers were “struck with gunfire following an encounter with a suspect” Monday afternoon in a neighborhood in southeast Houston.

-Mayor Sylvester Turner tweeted that the suspect “is down” and at least three officers have been injured.
+The conditions of the officers were not immediately known.

-Police say the officers are being transported to a hospital.
-Their conditions were not immediately known.
+Mayor Sylvester Turner tweeted that the suspect “is down.”
+Additional information on the suspect was not immediately available.

 Most Read Nation & World Stories